The impact of COVID-19 on disabled people in the legal profession

 The research and recommendations show how working practices can be improved in future lockdowns and beyond.

-We’ll continue working together with the LDD and Legally Disabled? to ensure that these are adopted by firms and organisations of all sizes.
+We’ll continue working together with the DSN and Legally Disabled? to ensure that these are adopted by firms and organisations of all sizes.